List of Phi Kappa Theta chapters

 Phi Kappa Theta is an American social fraternity.
-Its was founded at Ohio State University in Columbus, Ohio on April 29, 1959, by the merger of two Catholic fraternities, Phi Kappa and Theta Kappa Phi.
+It was founded at Ohio State University in Columbus, Ohio on April 29, 1959, by the merger of two Catholic fraternities, Phi Kappa and Theta Kappa Phi.
 Phi Kappa was founded in 1889 at Brown University in Providence, Rhode Island, while Theta Kappa Phi was founded later in October 1919 at Lehigh University in Bethlehem, Pennsylvania.
 In the following Phi Kappa Theta chapter list, active chapters and colonies are noted in bold, and inactive chapters are in italics.